 Good luck to you.

-Vice President Cheney, who uh did not get a warning from Senator Biden not to go to Iraq, as he warned Bob Woodruff of ABC.
+Vice President Cheney, who did not get a warning from Senator Biden not to go to Iraq, as he warned Bob Woodruff of ABC.

-Quick timeout, we'll be back.
+We'll be back.

 That's what Biden said he did in just a moment.

-Well, here's the latest on Mother Sheehan.
+Here's the latest on Mother Sheehan.

-She's so mad that she wasn't allowed to disrupt last night's state of the union speech that she intends to file a lawsuit claiming she was brutalized by Capitol Hill cops who suppressed her First Amendment freedoms.
+She's so mad that she wasn't allowed to disrupt last night's State of the Union speech that she intends to file a lawsuit claiming she was brutalized by Capitol Hill cops who suppressed her First Amendment freedoms.

-She said I have the bruises and muscle spasms to prove it.
+She said, I have the bruises and muscle spasms to prove it.

 She also contends she suffered emotional trauma, complaining, I'm so upset and sore, it's hard to think straight.

-How how when did she ever?
+When did she ever?

-What's what's her what's her base of comparison?
+What's her base of comparison?

-The Bush bashing gold star mom says she wants to take legal action, announcing I have some lawyers looking into filing a First Amendment lawsuit against the government for what happened tonight.
+The Bush-bashing Gold Star mom says she wants to take legal action, announcing, I have some lawyers looking into filing a First Amendment lawsuit against the government for what happened tonight.

 I'll file it.